SridharRG/SridharRG.github.io/themes/hugo-classic/content/post/2024-08-10-Who-is-actually-benefitted-from-foss.md

 I was questioning myself about Free Software and how it works, now I came to a wider and broader thoughts of conclution and writing my perspective here after surfing into the web

 > Question: Linux, being free software, raises the question of who really benefits from it.
-It seems that the so-called startups or large corporations are the ones truly profiting from this free and open-source software.
+It seems that the so-called startups or large corporations are the ones truly profiting from this FOSS by building their stacks with help of free software and closing the codebase.
 Somehow its gonna get used by some corporate and the code gets closed which doesn't benefit the society and also doesn't pay back the creator right?

 It's true that Big corporations using FOSS and not giving back is a big point of contention and discussion.
 It's a point that was raised during the whole [Log4j](https://theconversation.com/what-is-log4j-a-cybersecurity-expert-explains-the-latest-internet-vulnerability-how-bad-it-is-and-whats-at-stake-173896) situation (IIRC the creators had to basically sacrifice their Christmas for no monetary compensation), and again during the XZ backdoor situation.